 Whenever I make this Shiitake Veggie Stir Fry for our family it’s always a big hit.
-If I make something for meatless Monday I might serve it with Sweet Gingery Tofu or favorites like Crock Pot Hawaiian Chicken, Ginger Garlicky Steak Satay or Miso Marinated Fish.
+If I make something for meatless Monday I might serve this stir fry with Sweet Gingery Tofu and some Perfect Brown Rice or our other favorites like Crock Pot Hawaiian Chicken, Ginger Garlicky Steak Satay or Miso Marinated Fish.

 This is a really quick side dish as well.
 You don’t want to over cook the veggies, instead sautéing them for minutes to make sure the vegetables still have a little bite to them.
 You also can’t get any healthier than this recipe when you’re trying to get a rainbow of nutrition in your family’s body.
 Cut into small pieces it’s also easy for little eaters to enjoy as well.
 Make this Shiitake Veggie Stir Fry when you’re trying to get new (or old) eaters to expand their veggie repertoire!

 I love this recipe because shiitake mushrooms are super good for you!
 They’re immune boosting, have high fiber and many other vitamins and minerals.
 We try to eat loads of mushrooms during the week because they’re super healthy (and my kids love them!).

 Let me know if you make this Shiitake Veggie Stir Fry and what you think by tagging me on social media!

 Shiitake Veggie Stir Fry